jeffmcmahan/specjs/README.md

 ## Spooky Mocking at a Distance

-The `fn` is a decorator which adds the ability to easily redefine the function within the context of a single specific test.
+The `fn` is a decorator which adds the ability to easily redefine any function within the context of a single specific test.

 ```js
 import {fn} from '@jeffmcmahan/specjs'